xitop/edzed/docs/new_sblocks.rst

 - how will be the internal state initialized?
 - how to calculate the output from the internal state?
 - what events will be accepted?
-- what data is expected for particular events?
+- what data is expected and which value should be returned for each particular event?

 Checklist for creating a new SBlock: